SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/guest-users-expiration.md

 ## Guest Users Expiration Task

 Along with the e-mail, Syskit Point creates a policy violation task that provides you with information and actions needed to resolve the policy violation.

+If there was a policy violation, a bulk email is sent that includes all of the workspaces where the policy violation was triggered.

 The following is available on the task screen: